sonyacodez/LoveCounts/README.md

 ## loveCounts - Expense Tracker and Budget Planner for Couples

-An app that helps couples set and meet financial goals.
+An app that helps couples set and meet their financial goals.

 ### Built With:
 - jQuery